Cristian Garín: 2022: Rome Masters and Wimbledon quarterfinals

 Garín started his grass-court season at the Halle Open.
 He lost in the first round to Sebastian Korda.
 In Eastbourne, he was defeated in the first round by sixth seed and defending champion, Alex de Minaur.
-Ranked 43 at Wimbledon, he beat 29th seed, Jenson Brooksby, in the third round to reach the fourth round for the second consecutive year.
-He then stunned 19th seed and world No. 27, Alex de Minaur, in a tight five-set match to reach the first Grand Slam quarterfinal of his career.
+Ranked No. 43 at Wimbledon, he defeated 29th seed Jenson Brooksby to reach the fourth round for the second consecutive year.
+He then stunned 19th seed and world No. 27 Alex de Minaur, in a tight five-set match to reach the first Grand Slam quarterfinal of his career.
 Garin was just the eighth Chilean male player to reach a Grand Slam quarterfinal, and the fourth to do so at Wimbledon after Luis Ayala, Ricardo Acuña and Fernando González.
 His run came to an end as he lost in the quarterfinals to eventual finalist Nick Kyrgios.

 Seeded sixth at the Swiss Open, Garín suffered a first-round loss at the hands of qualifier Yannick Hanfmann.
 At the Generali Open Kitzbühel in Kitzbühel, Austria, he lost in the first round to Federico Coria.

 Due to a wrist injury, Garín missed the National Bank Open and the Western & Southern Open.
-Ranked 82 at the US Open, he lost in the second round to 18th seed and world No. 20, Alex de Minaur, in four sets.
+Ranked 82 at the US Open, he lost in four sets in the second round to 18th seed and world No. 20 Alex de Minaur.

 In October, Garin played at Astana Open.
-He lost in the first round to fourth seed, world No. 7, and eventual champion, Novak Djokovic.
+He lost in the first round to fourth seed, world No. 7, and eventual champion Novak Djokovic.
 At the first edition of the Firenze Open, he was defeated in the first round by seventh seed Alexander Bublik.
-In Stockholm, he was beaten in the second round by seventh seed, world No. 27, and eventual champion, Holger Rune.
-At the Vienna Open, he lost in the first round to sixth seed and world No. 12, Jannik Sinner.
+In Stockholm, he was beaten in the second round by seventh seed, world No. 27, and eventual champion Holger Rune.
+At the Vienna Open, he lost in the first round to sixth seed and world No. 12 Jannik Sinner.

+He finished the season ranked No. 85, his lowest ranking in 5 years.